-Each year Supply Management along with Adtalem leadership establishes a combined Supplier Diversity and Small Business spend target for the organization.
+Each year Supply Management establishes a combined Supplier Diversity and Small Business spend target for the organization.
 The success of Adtalem's Supplier Diversity / Small Business program is measured against these internal targets.
 Bi-annual reporting captures the organization's progress in relation to the corporate goal.
 Supply Management will review supplier qualifications to maintain accuracy in reporting.